Powerlevel9k/powerlevel9k/README.md

 ##### ruby_version

-This segment displays the ruby version and checks by default for `rvm`, `rbenv` and `chruby`.
+This segment displays the ruby version and checks by default for `rvm`, `rbenv`, `chruby` and `ruby` itself.
 You can influence the order of the checks by setting `POWERLEVEL9K_RUBY_VERSION_CHECKERS=('rbenv' 'rvm')`.
 In this example we just check rbenv and rvm in that particular order.
-If you set `POWERLEVEL9K_RVM_SHOW_ALWAYS` to true in your `~/.zshrc`, the version number is displayed always.
-The specified checkers are asked asked, but lastly we display the version string of `ruby --version` directly.
+You can specify how this segment knows when it should be displayed by setting `POWERLEVEL9K_RUBY_VERSION_CONDITION` to an valid callback.
+Note that this callback must be in single quotes as it gets evaluated later.
+Also this callback must echo 'true' at the end.
+To display this segment always just set `POWERLEVEL9K_RUBY_VERSION_CONDITION='echo true'`.
+A more complex example is:

+    # Just display this segment if we find at least one file named *.rb2 in this
+    # or a direct subfolder of the current working directory.
+    POWERLEVEL9K_RUBY_VERSION_CONDITION='[[ -n $(find . -name "*.rb2" -maxdepth 2 -print | head -n 1) ]] && echo true'

 The rvm checker just displays the version if your gemset is not "default".